What Is an Operational Definition? Definition and 4 Examples

 Now, I suggest looking at an example that makes it clean for visitors of a washroom today:

 How to define “to make it clean in the washroom” when you strive for high-quality service for visitors and a positive image in their eyes?
-The checklist implies that the definition includes the following crucial steps:
+The process implies that the definition includes the following crucial steps:

 - Replenish toilet paper supplies;